 Finally, you can anchor prices in the wrong way.
 Say you’re fully transparent, and you started drawing the attention of enterprises.
 Once they see your plans, they have a specific pricing point they can refer to.
 Flat and visible fees can ground your negotiation position.

 I believe, however, these risks are worth taking.
 Being benchmarkable forces you to think of your unique value on the market.
-If others copy it, then they don't have a pricing strategy.
-And if some clients choose your competition over you, it doesn't have to be a bad thing as long as you serve two different types of customers.
+If others copy it, then they don’t have a pricing strategy.
+Instead of just following competitors, it’s important to develop your own pricing approach that reflects your unique value proposition and business goals.
+And if some clients choose your competition over you, it doesn’t have to be a bad thing as long as you serve two different types of customers.

 Frankly speaking, as Valueships, we regularly use it to benchmark our clients’ price vs the market.
 It’s a piece of free information you can get very quickly.
 I understand why someone would prefer not to have it on their website.